infureal/artisan-gui/README.md

 php artisan vendor:publish --tag="artisan-gui-css-js"
 ```

 ## Running command
 By default, you can access this page only in local environment.
 If you wish
 you can change `local` key in config.

 Simply go to `http://you-domain.com/~artisan` and here we go!
 Select needed command from list, fill arguments and options/flags and hit `run` button.

+## What's new in v2
+- Moved to SPA/Vue
+- UI changed to more readable (IMHO)
+- Implementing search (with new design it's hard to find some command without search)
+- Added permission field to config (for more flexible adjustment)
+- Added array option fields

 ## Configuration
 Default config is: